seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMBackend.rst

 Introduction
 ============

-NOTE: this document describes the instructions for LLVM, not the DirectX Compiler.
+NOTE: this document describes the instructions for LLVM37, not the DirectX Compiler.
 It's available only for informational purposes.
 The design of a back-end is typically built as a standalone component for consumers of DXIL.

-This document describes techniques for writing compiler backends that convert the LLVM Intermediate Representation (IR) to code for a specified machine or other languages.
+This document describes techniques for writing compiler backends that convert the LLVM37 Intermediate Representation (IR) to code for a specified machine or other languages.
 Code intended for a specific machine can take the form of either assembly code or binary code (usable for a JIT compiler).

-The backend of LLVM features a target-independent code generator that may create output for several types of target CPUs --- including X86, PowerPC, ARM, and SPARC.
+The backend of LLVM37 features a target-independent code generator that may create output for several types of target CPUs --- including X86, PowerPC, ARM, and SPARC.
 The backend may also be used to generate code targeted at SPUs of the Cell processor or GPUs to support the execution of compute kernels.

-The document focuses on existing examples found in subdirectories of ``llvm/lib/Target`` in a downloaded LLVM release.
+The document focuses on existing examples found in subdirectories of ``llvm37/lib/Target`` in a downloaded LLVM37 release.
 In particular, this document focuses on the example of creating a static compiler (one that emits text assembly) for a SPARC target, because SPARC has fairly standard characteristics, such as a RISC instruction set and straightforward calling